 Biological methanation – Development opportunities for existing biogas plants

 The project aims to increase Swedish biogas production through biological methanation at existing plants.
-The technology converts carbon dioxide in raw biogas into methane using hydrogen, which can boost production by up to 60% without additional feedstock.
-Furthermore, production can be scaled up by adding syngas from forest residues (through pyrolysis or gasification) to the methanation process.
-The project maps technical and economic conditions at various existing plants, analyzes system integration, and develops strategies for implementation.
-The goal is to create resource-efficient, carbon-efficient solutions that strengthen industrial transition, security of supply, and climate benefits.
-The results will provide a basis for investments and pave the way for demo and full-scale plants in Sweden.
+The technology converts carbon dioxide present in raw biogas into methane using hydrogen, which can increase production by at least 60% without additional input of feedstock (substrate).
+Production can be further scaled up by adding syngas from forest residues (via pyrolysis or gasification) to the methanation process.

 Photo: Robbie Down, Unsplash

-Ida Maria Norberg
+Ida Norberg

 Project information